Project Life, Week Seven + a free privacy label for kid, teens & families

 However, some of these really cool things included photos that my kids said, "No, I'd rather you not share that in public, Mom."

 Of course this reply came because I'm working to be less self-absorbed in my life and remembered to actually ask them what I could share and what I needed to keep within the family.

 This is something I'm doing more of lately.
 True, they are very generous in what they let me share.
 I do remind them that part of how I make a living is sharing my life online.
 While that may seem a bit manipulative, it's also partially true.

 Still, I want to honor their need to keep some things private and sacred and because of that, I have a really cute little digital set to let you honor the same for your kids and any online sharing of Project Life pages or other memory projects that you might do that require a little discretion.

 Based off my Minimal Circles Sentiments No. 01, these little PNG files can be plopped down anywhere you need to preserve a little privacy.
-I created two styles for teens and kids, one that has the word "requested" on it, if you prefer that look.
+I created three styles for teens, kids and families, one that has the word "requested" on it, if you prefer that look.
 For me, it's all about honor the requests right now.